Things To Do In Calgary: The Ultimate Guide To 20+ Adventures

 Earn your beer with Pedal Pub

 Pedal through Calgary and sip some local craft beer by booking a tour with Pedal Pub.
 Pedal Pub is moving bar that seats 8-15 people.
-Each person sits at a pair of pedals and together you move the bike bar along the streets of Calgary while drinking beer.
+Each person sits at a pair of pedals, and together, you move the bike bar along the streets of Calgary while drinking beer.

-Book a tour for your group of friends or just book individual seats to join other people.
+Book a tour for your group of friends, or just book individual seats to join other people.
 Whether you want to pedal through Inglewood, 17th Ave or through the Beltline, you can choose your route when you register.

 beer trolley